Health Services Administration

 Paid Administrative Residency

-Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior level management (presidents, vice presidents, chief executive officers).
-The annual residency stipend our students received in 2014 was $40,805.
+Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior-level management (presidents, vice presidents, chief executive officers).
+The annual residency stipend our students are receiving in 2020 is $46,000.

 Small Class Size

 Xavier's Health Services Administration program has small class sizes, which offer a personal touch from GPHSA faculty and staff who are genuinely committed to providing each student with the time and expertise needed to succeed.